Henry Henry

 Henry Henry (22 May 1846 – 8 March 1908) was an Irish Roman Catholic Prelate and from 1895 until 1908 he held the title Lord Bishop of Down and Connor.
 He was known for his energy and zeal, as well as his overt activism in local politics, founding the 'Belfast Catholic Association'.

 Education and priestly ministry

 Henry was born in Loughguile, County Antrim.
 After his education at St Patrick's College, Maynooth, he was ordained for the Diocese of Down and Connor on 7 June 1870 by Matthew Quinn, the Bishop of Bathurst.
 The Diocese of Bathurst is located in New South Wales in Australia.

-He was appointed to St. Malachy's Diocesan College to teach French and Mathematics.
-He succeeded Marner as President of the college from 1876 to 1895, before his Episcopal nomination; he is, to date, the longest serving president of the college.
+He was appointed to St. Malachy's Diocesan College to teach French and Mathematics, succeeding Fr Richard Marner as President and serving as president from 1876 to 1895.
+To date he is the longest serving president of the college.

 Bishop

 He was appointed 25th Bishop of Down and Connor on 6 August 1895 and was consecrated bishop in St Patrick's Church, Belfast on 22 Sept 1895 by Cardinal Logue.
 One of his first acts was to agree to be patron of the nascent Gaelic League in Belfast.
 The distinguished Jesuit historian, Fr Oliver P. Rafferty calls Henry Henry "a man of decidedly theocratic tastes" and assesses many of his decisions, especially those relating to politics and civil society as "quixotic."

 Dr Henry believed that a religious order of priests could give invaluable help in the densely populated area of West Belfast.
 Accordingly, he invited the Redemptorists to found a community there at Clonard Monastery.
 It was a welcome invitation, which they accepted as they were already looking for a foundation in the North.

 In 1900, he helped establish St. Mary's Training College to staff local Catholic schools.